clustertech/cpfs-os/docs/devel/limitations.md

   * In the above case, if a traversal of the directory is done encompassing the failover time, multiple entries / skipped entries may results.
+  * If DS resync fails in the middle and two writes to the same inode and the same segment have been issued, there is a chance that their ordering is reversed.
   * Filesystem statistics (as reported by `statvfs(2))` are not accurate, and will change after MS and DS failover and resync.
   * Multi-segment writes are not atomic.
 If an operation fails, e.g.,